 Pass if:

-the Proton Series One has a smooth nanotech face that generates huge spin that won't degrade over time.
+the Proton Series One generates 10/10 spin and has a uniquely smooth paddle face that doesn't degrade like textured ones.

 Paddle Weight